Mattie’s Message Today

 - The Mattie J.T.
 Stepanek Foundation is established as a not-for-profit organization with the mission of making Mattie’s message of hope and peace available and accessible across time and space.

 - The annual Mattie’s MDA Heartsongs Gala, an event conceived by Mattie in 2003, continues.
-By 2012, the DC area event raises millions of dollars that fund local MDA Summer Camps as well as clinics and research.
+By 2013, the DC area event raises millions of dollars that fund local MDA Summer Camps as well as clinics and research.
+In 2013, the event is transitioned to the MDA Muscle Team Event, but continues to honor Mattie’s legacy with the annual Mattie J.T.
+Stepanek Heartsongs Champion Award.

 - The 2005 WAFF Mattie J.T.
 Stepanek Peacemaker Award is accepted by Maya Angelou.